Sunday, August 22, 2010

 Avodah Zarah 7 – How to Petition God

-An even stricter prohibition of business before idolatrous festivities belongs to Rabbi Ishmael – three days before and three days after.
-According to him, doing business with the worshippers of the Sun, who dedicated every Sunday to the God of Sun, is always prohibited.
+An even stricter prohibition on business before idolatrous festivities is attributed to Rabbi Ishmael, which applies three days before and three days after.
+According to him, doing business with the worshippers of the Sun, who dedicated every Sunday to the God of the Sun, is always prohibited.

-However, today these prohibitions don't apply, because today's idol worshippers do it only by rote.
-Moreover, many societies have accepted upon themselves a moral code which differs greatly from the lifestyle that idol worship expressly allowed.
-To emphasize that, Rabbi Moshe Feinstein called the American society a “Government of Benevolence.”
+However, today these prohibitions no longer apply, because today's idol worshippers perform the rituals only by rote.
+Moreover, many societies have adopted a moral code that differs significantly from the lifestyle that idol worship expressly permitted.
+To emphasize this point, Rabbi Moshe Feinstein referred to American society as a "Government of Benevolence."

 When should one ask for his personal needs, before or after the prayer?
-Some say, following the example of Moses, that one should start with God's praises, then ask for his needs.
-Others says that for us to follow Moses would be presumptuous.
+Some say, following the example of Moses, that one should begin with praise to God and then ask for one's needs.
+Others say that for us to follow Moses would be presumptuous.
 Rather, we should ask for our needs first, which will lead us to realize that we can rely only on God.
-We then will be in the proper state of mind to pray, while Moses did not need this preparation.
+We will then be in the proper state of mind to pray, whereas Moses did not require this preparation.

-Art: Jacopo Tintoretto (Robusti) - Deucalion and Pyrrha Praying before the Statue of the Goddess Themis
+Art: Eucalion and Pyrrha Praying before the Statue of the Goddess Themis by Jacopo Tintoretto (Robusti)

 No comments: